 Raceland man arrested for negligent homicide in Lafourche Parish crash

-Raceland - Louisiana State Police say shortly after 4:30 p.m. on Monday, Dec.
+RACELAND - Louisiana State Police say shortly after 4:30 p.m. on Monday, Dec.
 23, troopers began investigating a fatal two-vehicle crash that took the life of 60-year-old Gloria Lawson.

 The incident took place on LA 308 North as 25-year-old Terrence Hadley Jr. of Raceland was traveling northbound in a 2018 Dodge Challenger and moved into a no-passing zone in an attempt to pass another northbound vehicle.